malikaiyer/syntax-sprint/EGDD.md

 - *Collect all correct tokens*:
     - Description: *Players need to collect the right syntax token to advance to the next round.
 There is only one correct syntax token per level and multiple incorrect syntax tokens.
 The incorrect syntax tokens are either in another programming language or with a slightly different variation in language*
-    - Alignment: *This teaches the player to identify the right syntax in a given programming language fast and within a time limit.
+    - Alignment: *This teaches the player to identify the right syntax in a given programming language fast.
 These tokens are analogous to the 'pills' in PacMan.
 Unlike PacMan there are no 'powerups' to help the player.*
 - *Complete all rounds*:
     - Description: *Players need to complete all rounds to complete the game *
     - Alignment: *This teaches the players to distinguish between syntax in different programming languages*
 - *Avoid the Enemies*:
     - Description: *Players need to avoid the enemies and keep moving to complete the round.
-They lose a heart every time they touch a villain and need to retain at least one heart to keep playing*
+They lose a heart every time they interact with a bug and need to retain at least one heart to keep playing*
     - Alignment: *This keeps the player moving in the game and keeps them interacting with the game.*

 # Procedures/Actions